johannesjh/favagtk/requirements/README.md

 5. Resolve python dependencies by running `make -C requirements pip-compile`.
 6. Update the python package versions in the flatpak build module by running `make -C requirements python3-main.json`.
 You may want/need to increment the python version in the according makefile lines.

+To update the blueprint compiler:

+1. Check what version of blueprint is included in your target platform.
+E.g., `flatpak run org.gnome.Platform -c "blueprint-compiler --version"`.
+2. Update the version of blueprint in the meson subproject, in `subprojects/blueprint-compiler.wrap`.
+3. Optionally, in case you want to / or need to include a different version of blueprint than what is shipped with the target platform version, then edit `requirements/blueprint-compiler.json` and include this flatpak build module in the beginning of the flatpak build.

 ...then build and test favagtk.

-To update the blueprint compiler:

-1. Update the version of blueprint in `requirements/blueprint-compiler.json` and in `subprojects/blueprint-compiler.wrap`

 ## Autoupdating Dependency Versions